Dating Before Marriage Statistics

 8. For Mormons, the Average Age of Marriage is 23

 Across the U.S., different cultural groups carry their own traditions and unique approaches to dating.
-In the Church of Jesus Christ of Latter-Day Saints religious community, for example, research estimates place the followers’ average age of marriage at 23 years old.
-That’s four years younger than the American national average, with significantly less time dedicated to dating beforehand.
+In the Church of Jesus Christ of Latter-day Saints religious community, for example, research estimates place the followers’ average age of marriage at 23 years old.8

-Though specific statistics on the “ring by spring” phenomenon are unclear, dating for a shorter period of time may be related to their religious beliefs of being called or guided to a specific partner, obligations to missionary work and a desire to find a partner that fits within the timeline of its pursuit, or personal objections to cohabitation before marriage.
+Specific statistics on the “ring by spring” phenomenon are unclear.
+It may be related to their religious beliefs, obligations to missionary work and a desire to find a partner that fits within the timeline of its pursuit, or personal objections to cohabitation before marriage.

 9. The Average Length of Dating Before Marriage Varies From 30 to 47 Months